-In September 2020, guitarist and composer Christine Tassan launched Voyage intérieur -- an inventive personal project of 10 instrumental compositions.
+In September 2020, guitarist and composer Christine Tassan launched Voyage intérieur (Inner Journey) -- an inventive personal project of 10 instrumental compositions.
 Recorded with her quintet, the album unveils jazz, electric and bebop sounds.

 Involved on the gypsy jazz scene for well over 20 years, Christine felt the strong urge to explore a new style, new sounds, moods, and arrangements while touring with Les Imposteures.
 Halfway between the guitarist's European influences and the pulse of North American jazz, her album opens the doors to an impressionistic universe colored by intense melodies and varied rhythms that take us on a journey from bolero to swing, and from bossa to funk.